hana-electronics/EVB-LoRaWAN-HTLRBL32L/Firmware/applications/7. PushButton_LoRaWAN_BLE/README.md

-# HTLRBL32- Push button LoRaWAN Bluetooth
+# Push button - LoRaWAN and BLE

-- TTN gateway config. tutorial.
-- FW channels config. tutorial.
-- GATTbrowser config. tutorial.

-## Application Description

-This application works using the android app GATTbrowser to, connected via bluetooth with the device, write the payload and send LoRa packets to the server.
+This application works using the android app GATTbrowser to connected via bluetooth with the device, write the payload and send LoRa packets to the server.

 The firmware configures some necessary peripherals, like USART1 (log purposes), GPIOs (radio interruption, etc.) and I2C (STsafe).